5 Worst Pieces of Job Search Advice

 ☢️ "Send your resume to everyone"

 This spray-and-pray approach is ineffective.
 Employers value tailored applications that show a candidate has taken the time to understand the company and the specific role.
-Blanket sending your resume can make you appear unfocused and disorganized.
+Blanket sending your resume can make you appear unfocused and disorganised.

 ☢️ "Follow up constantly"